falmatam/CarDealershipWebApp/README.md

 # CarDealershipWebApp

-This web app is a static mobile-first assessment I was asked to create from scratch given only PSD files of the mockup.
+This responsive web app is a static mobile-first assessment I was asked to create from scratch given only PSD files of the mockup.

 View it via mobile device at test78449.gurasin.com